 Another quick win for Duolingo is how short the lessons are.
 There isn’t a huge discrepancy between the length of each companies lessons (Duolingo’s lessons take about 5 minutes to complete and Babbel’s take about 15 minutes), but it’s enough to make a difference.

-With Babbel’s lessons you can’t really pause and come back—you sort of need to get though the full 15 minutes uninterrupted.
+With Babbel’s lessons you can’t pause and come back; you need to get though the full 15 minutes uninterrupted.

 Lots of Repetition

 My final pro for Duolingo is how their lessons hammer vocab.
-To be honest, this can be a pro or a con because it is a little annoying, but with how many times Duolingo hits the same word—literally two dozen times per unit—it really burns new vocab into your brain.
+To be honest, this can be a pro or a con because it is a little annoying.
+But with how many times Duolingo hits the same word – literally two dozen times per unit – it burns new vocab into your brain.
 I see that as a plus.

 Verdict: Which Language App Is Better?